THIS IS A DRAFT, THE TEXT OF THE FINALIZED LAW IS AVAILABLE HERE

 Article 26: On account of a charitable purposes, organizations or persons not possessing public fundraising credentials may cooperate with charitable organizations that possess credentials for public fundraising to conduct public fundraising.
 The funds and materials raised are to be managed by the charitable organizations eligible for public fundraising.

-Article 27: Radio, television, press and also network service providers and telecom operators shall verify the the registration certificates and the public fundraising qualification certificates of the charitable organizations that utilize their platforms to conduct public fundraising.
+Article 27: Radio, television, and press, as well as network service providers and telecom operators, shall verify the registration certificates and the public fundraising qualification certificates of the charitable organizations that utilize their platforms to conduct public fundraising.

 Article 28: When major natural disasters, accidental disasters and public health incidents or other emergencies occur, relevant people's governments shall establish coordination mechanisms to provide demand information and to orderly guide fundraising and rescue operations.